berkmancenter/cwb_frontend/README.md

 You can add tags to multiple files at once by toggling the checkbox on for a set of files and then clicking the "Add Tags" button.
 In this case, the highlighted terms are terms that every selected file (in the current folder) has already been tagged with.
 When you click save, each file will be tagged with the new set of terms you selected and any pre-existing tags will be removed.

+There are no restrictions on the number of tags you can apply.

 **Mark Important**

 You can "star" a specific file as important by clicking its star icon.
 Or you can star multiple files at once by toggling their checkboxes on and then clicking the "Mark as Important" button.
 To view a list of all starred files simply click the "Important Files" folder in the top left corner.